apache/spark/docs/configuration.md

     Fraction of executor memory to be allocated as additional non-heap memory per executor process.
     This is memory that accounts for things like VM overheads, interned strings, other native overheads, etc. This tends to grow with the container size.
+    This value defaults to 0.10 except for Kubernetes non-JVM jobs, which defaults to 0.40.
+This is done as non-JVM tasks need more non-JVM heap space and such tasks commonly fail with "Memory Overhead Exceeded" errors.
+This preempts this error with a higher default.
     This value is ignored if <code>spark.executor.memoryOverhead</code> is set directly.
   </td>
   <td>3.3.0</td>